-- Submit the application for admission with a \$20 application fee.
-This fee is non-refundable and does not apply toward tuition. - We recommend that you have the college or university at which you are pursuing your degree complete and forward to the Admissions Office a Transient Student Application form, granting permission for a term of study and approving transfer credit for courses completed.
+- 1. Submit the application for admission.

+- 2. We recommend that you have the college or university at which you are pursuing your degree complete and forward to the Admissions Office a Transient Student Application form, granting permission for a term of study and approving transfer credit for courses completed.
 This form can be obtained from the Admissions Office.
-(If the course approval form Transient Student is provided, the College may waive the placement assessment.) - Take placement assessment if appropriate.
+(If the course approval form Transient Student is provided, the College may waive the placement tests.)

+- 3. Take placement tests if appropriate.